brainbrian/brainbrian-gatsby/content/posts/2008-03-18-lacie-2big-triple-1-tb-enternal-hard-drive-un-boxing/index.md

 ---
-title: 'Lacie 2big triple 1 TB Enternal Hard Drive Un-boxing'
+title: "Lacie 2big triple 1 TB Enternal Hard Drive Un-boxing"
-date: '2008-03-18'
+date: "2008-03-18"
 categories:
-    - 'apple'
+  - "apple"
-    - 'hardware'
+  - "hardware"
-    - 'technology'
+  - "technology"
 ---

 I finally bought the hard drive I've been waiting for over the past 2 months.
 I'm really excited I finally have the drive and can faithfully know my data is being written across two hot swappable drives.
 The drive runs several different RAID modes, but the one I fancy is the RAID 1 (safe 100).